imagej/imagej.github.io/pages/How_to_write_your_own_track_feature_analyzer_algorithm_for_TrackMate.md

 All the track feature analyzers must implement {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/track/TrackAnalyzer.java'
-label='TrackAnalyzer' %} .
+label='TrackAnalyzer' %}.
 Like for the {% include github org='fiji'
 repo='TrackMate'
 source='fiji/plugin/trackmate/features/edges/EdgeAnalyzer.java'
-label='EdgeAnalyzer' %}

-`interface, it extends both`
+label='EdgeAnalyzer' %} interface, it extends both

-  -
-{% include github org='fiji' repo='TrackMate'
+  - {% include github org='fiji' repo='TrackMate'
     source='fiji/plugin/trackmate/features/FeatureAnalyzer.java'
-label='FeatureAnalyzer' %}

-`that helps you declaring what you compute, `
+    label='FeatureAnalyzer' %} that helps you declaring what you compute,

-  - and

-{% include github org='fiji' repo='TrackMate'
+  - and {% include github org='fiji' repo='TrackMate'
     source='fiji/plugin/trackmate/TrackMateModule.java'
-label='TrackMateModule' %} , that is in charge of the integration in TrackMate.
+    label='TrackMateModule' %}, that is in charge of the integration in TrackMate.

 The only changes for us are two methods specific to tracks: